 By consistently following a structured ABA treatment plan and focusing on small steps and milestones to gradually build toward larger goals, therapists, parents, teachers, and caretakers can work together to help shape a child with ASD's actions and encourage them in developing positive, healthy behaviors and life skills.

 The most important thing about a successful ABA treatment plan is that it's highly-individualized to meet the unique needs of each child.
 With this in mind, the Intercare Therapy team begins with a thorough evaluation that includes direct observation and standardized assessments.

-They identify your child’s strengths and weaknesses across developmental milestones and five specific domains:
+In developing an ABA treatment plan, the team identifies your child's strengths and weaknesses across developmental milestones and five specific domains:

-If you have questions about ABA Therapy or you’d like to arrange a consultation, call the Intercare Therapy office nearest you or fill out the contact form online.
+While ABA therapy involves direct work with therapists and BCBAs, one of the things that makes the treatment so successful is how flexible it is.
+The principles of ABA Therapy can (and should) be applied at home and at school as well as during sessions with the ABA provider.
+If you have questions about ABA Therapy or you'd like to arrange a consultation, call the Intercare Therapy office nearest you or fill out the contact form online.